tibs/markup-history/markup-history-extended-notes.rst

     decides that actually the best hope is actually Creole_.
 Unfortunately, I don't think there's been much adoption of Creole.

+In 2017, GitHub produced announced `A formal spec for GitHub Flavored Markdown`_, which can be found at `GitHub Flavored Markdown Spec`_.
+Sensibly, it's an extension of CommonMark_.

 .. _atx: http://www.aaronsw.com/2002/atx/
 .. _Textile: http://www.booked.net/textism.html
 .. _Grutatxt: http://triptico.com/software/grutatxt.html